UCLALibrary/festerize/README.md

 Festerize also creates a log file in the output folder, named the current date and time of the run, with an extension of `.log`.
 By default, the start and end time of the run are added as INFO rows to this log file, but this can be disabled by setting the `--loglevel` option to `--loglevel ERROR`.

+## Releases

+To create a new release:

+1. Update the version number in `setup.py`.
+1. Push a new Git tag using the new version number:
+    ```
+    #!/bin/bash

+    NEXT_VERSION=0.1.0
+    git tag -s $NEXT_VERSION -m "Tagging \"$NEXT_VERSION\" for release"
+    git push origin $NEXT_VERSION
+    ```
+1. Create a new release using the GitHub UI.

 ## Contact

-Feel free to use this project's [issues queue](https://github.com/uclalibrary/fester/issues) to ask questions, make suggestions, or provide other feedback.
+Feel free to use this project's [issues queue](https://github.com/uclalibrary/festerize/issues) to ask questions, make suggestions, or provide other feedback.